Asian Americans in Houston: Other ethnic groups

 In addition Houston has populations of Asians from other countries in Southeast Asia and East Asia.
 This includes Burma (Myanmar), Indonesia, and Thailand.
 In 2010 there were 40,684 Asians from Burma, Cambodia, Indonesia, and Thailand living in Harris County, making up 14.5% of the Asians there.

+By 2023, Houston Buddhist Vihara became the gathering hub of Houston's Sri Lankan community.

 In 1990 there were 12,114 Asians from other countries in Harris County, making up 11% of the county's Asian population.
 In 2000 the number had increased to 20,579, making up 10.7% of the county's Asian population.
 The other Asian population of Harris County increased by almost 100% from 2000 to 2010.

 As of 1983 the Consulate-General of Indonesia, Houston estimated that 300 Indonesian persons were in Houston.
 As of 2004 Houston had the fifth largest Indonesian population in the United States; this helps sustain the consulate.

 Over the three years leading to 2009, Houston took about 2,200 Burmese.